 Only allow a simple shift of the data in the X, Y, and Z directions, with no scaling or rotation.
 This will also be faster as it always uses the results after the first iteration when it starts with just a translate.

-By default the tool will calculate a transform using only Last and Unknown returns.
+By default, the tool will calculate a transformation using only the last and unknown returns.
 It will also excludes Low and High Noise points.
 Use the filter option to further restrict which points are used in the reference cloud and the cloud being adjusted when calculating the best-fit transform.
 For example if the point clouds are well classified, it might be desirable to calculate the adjustment using only ground points.

 If the transformation is applied, it will be applied to all points in the adjusted layer, regardless of filter settings.
 For more information on filter options see Filter Selected Lidar Points.